-Coastline on the Avalon Peninsula Between basecamps, we had a 17 hour overnight ferry cruise from Newfoundland to Nova Scotia.
-We then visited the Fortress of Louisbourg National Historic Site on the southern side of Cape Breton Island, Nova

-Scotia.
-We spent several hours here then moved on to a one night camp in Nova Scotia.
+Cavendish, Prince Edward Island, July 21-23 Between basecamps, we had a 17-hour overnight ferry cruise from Newfoundland to Nova Scotia.
+We then visited the Fortress of Louisbourg National Historic Site on the southern side of Cape Breton Island, Nova Scotia.
+We spent several hours here then moved on to a one-night camp in Nova Scotia.
 The next morning, we took yet another ferry into Prince Edward Island where we then visited several lighthouses before making it to our basecamp at Cavendish.
-The next day was a very full day exploring Prince Edward Island.
+The following day was a very full day exploring Prince Edward Island.
 We visited several lighthouses, a basilica, PEI Brewery, and a Canadian Air Force monument.
 Later, Lisa and I rode to Thunder Cove Beach to view the sunset at Teacup Rock.
 We then enjoyed one last campfire with our dear friends.
-On our last day in Canada, we left Prince Edward Island via the 8.4 mile long bridge into New Brunswick then we rode to Hopewell Rocks along the New Brunswick side of Bay of Fundy and walked on the ocean floor during low tide among huge rock formations.
-We then began the 3 day trek back to home in east TN.
+On our last day in Canada, we left Prince Edward Island via the 8.4 milelong bridge into New Brunswick.
+Then we rode to Hopewell Rocks along the New Brunswick side of Bay of Fundy and walked on the ocean floor during low tide among huge rock formations.
+Afterwards we began the three-day trek back to home in eastern Tennessee.